neomaxzero/blog/src/posts/2020/seo-client-side-rendering.md

 featuredImage: ''
 ---

-# A few words on SEO for client-side rendering apps
+# A few words on SEO for client-side rendered apps

 SEO and server-side rendering (SSR) work well together.
 Every search engine started by optimizing this technique.